 Impact of Obesity: Heart Disease

 Heart disease is commonly associated with cholesterol—a fat-like substance.
 The liver produces a sustainable amount of cholesterol to help the body encourage new cell and hormone growth.
 However, cholesterol is also consumed through fatty foods, which can result in plaque buildup in the artery walls over time.
 As expected, your diet significantly affects your weight; therefore, overweight individuals are at a higher risk of developing heart disease.

 Impact of Obesity: Obstructive Sleep Apnea

 Obesity is a crucial driver of many of the leading causes of death, pain, and suffering in America and worldwide.
-We highly recommend bariatric surgery for patients struggling with obesity as a treatment option.
+We highly recommend bariatric surgery as a treatment option for patients struggling with obesity.